 For anyone that loves the combination of chocolate and peanut butter, these Chocolate Ganache Peanut Butter Bars are a must.
 Thick chewy peanut butter bars topped with silky chocolate ganache are simply irresistible and decadent.
 No mixer required.

 I have been working on this recipe for years.
 My first goal was to produce a moist chewy bar loaded with peanut butter flavor.
 I have tried all natural peanut butter and the type we grew up with before all natural was a thing.
-The all natural didn’t produce the results I desired partly because it separates and wasn’t creamy throughout.
+The all natural peanut butter didn’t produce the results I desired partly because it separates.

 My original recipe called for using a mixer to cream the butter, peanut butter, and sugars together.
 I was lazy one day and melted the butter and used a whisk to combine the peanut butter and sugars and found that produced a chewier bar.
 Of course, I should have known that already since I use the same technique making my Congo Bars and Oatmeal Cookies.
 So, no need to take out the mixer for this recipe.
 A little arm workout is totally worth it.

 The bars come out thick and chewy.
 When removing them from the oven, the top of the bars should look even.
 After cooling, the top will sink a bit and that’s fine.
 The higher edges form a reservoir to contain the chocolate ganache poured on top.

 You can leave these bars:

 - sprinkled with some kosher or sea salt

 These need to be refrigerated to allow for the ganache to harden.
 Lift the bars out of the pan using the overhang of parchment on the sides which act like handles.
 Slicing out of the pan is easier and gives a clean cut.

 These are rich and decadent, therefore, you may want to slice on the smaller size.
 This is a must for anyone obsessed with the taste of peanut butter and chocolate.
 Make these and you will see what I mean.